detegods/stocktake_reads_dataset/README.md

 * EpcSerial: the unique identifier of an item (EPC without company prefix)
 * Product: the identifier of the product the item is associated with

+When using the dataset please cite:

+M. Wölbitsch, T. Hasler, M. Goller, C. Gütl, S. Walk, and D. Helic (2019) RFID in the Wild - Analyzing Stocktake Data to Determine Detection Probabilities of Products.
+In Proceedings of 6th IEEE International Conference on Internet of Things: Systems, Management and Security (IOTSMS 2019)